Patha Bhavan, Kolkata: Sports

 Students play sports such as cricket, football, table tennis, badminton, etc. The school has its own cricket team and football team representing in various tournaments.
 Its sports ground is located on Fern Road which is close to all the four buildings of the school.
 It organises a sports day at the Rabindra Sarovar stadium in Kolkata.

 Administration

 Administration of the branches of the school is carried out separately.
 The high school is administered by an executive council which has a president and a general secretary.
 The daily administration of the school is in the hands of the principal.

-Branches

-There are two independent branches of the school.
-The first one, in Ballygunge, Kolkata and the second one, a new branch opened in 1992, at Dankuni, Hooghly, are both administered by Patha Bhavan Society.

 Affiliations

 At the time of the founding of the school, the secondary branch of the school was affiliated to the West Bengal Board of Secondary Education, while the higher secondary branch was affiliated to the West Bengal Council of Higher Secondary Education.
+The school remains a private institution, relying on the fees paid by the guardians of the students for its financial management.

 Reputation

-According to a National school survey in 2008, Patha Bhavan was placed 7th in 'Academic Reputation', 7th in 'Honesty/Integrity', 10th in 'Quality of Alumni' and 4th in 'Value for Money'.
+According to a National school survey in 2008, Patha Bhavan was placed 987th in 'Academic Reputation', 87th in 'Honesty/Integrity', 10th in 'Quality of Alumni' and 4th in 'Value for Money'.